Cancer Research UK logo.

 Lutetium-177-PSMA for metastatic prostate cancer

 Lutetium-177-PSMA is a type of internal radiotherapy.
-You might have it for prostate cancer that has spread and is getting worse despite having hormones or surgery to remove the testicles.
+You might have it if your cancer has spread and is getting worse despite hormone treatment.
 This is castration resistant metastatic prostate cancer.

 PSMA stands for Prostate Specific Membrane Antigen.
 PSMA is found on the surface of prostate cells.

 In the laboratory, doctors attach a radioactive substance to the PSMA.
-This radioactive treatment circulates through your body in the bloodstream and attaches to the PSMA on the prostate cells.
+This radioactive treatment circulates through your body in the bloodstream.
+It attaches to the PSMA on the prostate cells.
 It then enters the cell and kills it.

 Research into hormone therapy